Allergic contact dermatitis (pediatric) in Infant/Neonate

 - Irritant diaper dermatitis – history of irritant exposure; resolves with low- to mid-potency steroids and gentle skin care

 - Impetigo – flaccid bullae, honey-colored crust, with ill-defined, nongeometric borders

 - Cellulitis – accompanied by pain, fever, and systemic symptoms

 - Dyshidrotic dermatitis (rare in infants)

 - Tinea corporis (rare in infants)

-- Infantile psoriasis – facial, diaper involvement, very well demarcated plaques
+- Infantile psoriasis – facial and diaper involvement, very well-demarcated plaques